bberildundar/shareee-webdevelopment1/README.md

-* The SQL file is in /sql folder: shareeedb.sql (there are 3 e letters)
+* The SQL file is in /sql folder: shareeedb.sql (there are 3 e letters!!!!!!)
 * Github repository: https://github.com/bberildundar/shareee-webdevelopment1

 ### Admin account: